-- 1. Nine streams of ACID transactions were started.
-Each stream executed a minimum of 100 transactions. - 2.
-While the streams of ACID transactions were running the System and the Log Array were powered off. - 3.
+1. Eight streams of ACID transactions were started.
+Each stream executed a minimum of 100 transactions.

+- 2. While the streams of ACID transactions were running the System was powered off. - 3.
 When power was restored the system booted and the Database engine was restarted. - 4.
 The database went through a recovery period. - 5.
 The counts in the history table and success files were compared and verified, and the consistency of the ORDERS and LINEITEM tables was verified.